Get free heat pump quotes

 The cost of water source heat pumps will depend on the size of the unit, the complexity of the installation and where you install it.

-Also, new heat pumps are hitting the market from the likes of British Gas and Octopus Energy that mean you can buy a heat pump for practically nothing with the grant.
+The initiative aims to encourage the transition from fossil fuel heating systems, such as gas boilers, to lower-carbon options such as heat pumps.
+With new heat pumps hitting the market from the likes of British Gas and Octopus Energy, homeowners are now able to buy a heat pump for practically nothing when using the grant.

 Can heat pumps save me money?

-Air source heat pumps and ground source heat pumps with an efficiency rating of 300% can save the average household £4,112 over 20 years compared to a gas boiler, according to our calculations.
+Air source and ground source heat pumps with a 300% efficiency can save the average household £4,112 over 20 years.
+This is compared to using a gas boiler, based on our calculations.

 You also don’t need to replace a heat pump after 10 years, like a gas boiler.
 Air and ground source heat pumps typically last for 20 years.